johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.9 Emergency Operations.md

 ##### Common errors
 1. Failure to use flow patterns or memory items
+2. Failure to have checklists handy for quick access
-2. Failure to use checklists, or improper use
+3. Failure to use checklists, or improper use

 ### Completion Standards
 Client demonstrates appropriate knowledge of aircraft systems, abnormal and emergency procedures, and the ability to perform emergency procedures to ACS standards.